Gardner Museum Heist —Blog

 The "bulldog competitiveness" certainly came through in his interview with me.
 It felt more like being questioned as a hostile witness at a deposition, by Kurkjian, who is a law school graduate, in addition to being a journalist.

 At that point I replied, "Listen, I didn't ask you for anything for doing this.
 If you can't at least be polite I'm going to hang up on you."
-We talked for about another half hour, about an hour in total with Kurkjian repeatedly interrupting me and saying I was straying from his questions.
+We talked for about another half hour, about an hour in total with Kurkjian interrupting me occasionally to complain that I was straying from his questions.
 I was giving him too much information.
 My replies were venturing beyond the scope of his questions, and he let me know it was a problem.
+The opposite of what an investigative reporter, or any investigator would do if their primary objective was to uncover as much information as possible.

-Kurkjian put me on speaker phone too shortly after I called, which took a minute to set up.
-But he did nothing to put my mind at ease, or feel safe about sharing information about very much alive suspects, as I wondered if there was anyone else in the room, and who they might be.
+Kurkjian put me on speaker phone too, shortly after I called, which took a minute to set up with his tape recorder, but he did nothing to put my mind at ease, or to feel safe about sharing information about very much alive suspects.
+I wondered if there was anyone else in the room, and who they might be.
 We ended the call on friendly terms and Kurkjian told me he was going to try to follow up with the security guard Rick Abath about the individuals I mentioned.

 It had been former agent Navarro, who headed up the investigation of Roderick Ramsay's espionage activities in Tampa, FL where Ramsay then lived.
 In over forty interviews prior to Ramsay's detainment, Navarro had been the agent in charge, and was present for nearly all of them.